Role of the Faculty Mentor

 - Assist your student in developing a project that is within the abilities of the student and is appropriate for the given timeframe.
-OSRCA only supports the engage students in original projects that have the potential for publication or presentation.
+OSRCA only supports the engagement of students in original projects that have the potential for publication or presentation.

-- Ensure that your student is adequately trained in the methodology and techniques and be sure they understand the importance of ethical behavior.
+- Ensure that your student is adequately trained in the proper methodology and techniques of the research process and be sure they understand the importance of ethical behavior.
 Supervise your student closely during their project.